PINKY0212/MEDiMiND-RAG-BASED-MEDICAL-CHATBOT/README.md

 - **Backend**:
   - Python (Flask Framework)
   - Pinecone Vector Database
-  - Hugging Face's Mistralai LLM
+  - Hugging Face's Mistral LLM (In this project Mistral-7B quantized has been used)
   - LangChain for RAG implementation
 - **Frontend**:
   - HTML5, CSS3 (Bootstrap Framework)